Rotterdam The Hague Airport: Development since the 1990s

-For almost thirty years the airport faced closure, but the economic growth of the 1990s caused an increase in passengers again, and in 2001 it was decided that the airport's current location would be maintained for at least a century.

 The route with the longest continual service, to London Heathrow and operated by KLM Cityhopper, was suspended in 2008.
 This marked the end of KLM's involvement with the airport.
 However, in December 2012, British Airways began a service to Rotterdam from Heathrow.
 In October 2014, British Airways announced they would suspend the route again in March 2015.
 British Airways now flies to Rotterdam from London City Airport.

 The name of the airport was changed from Zestienhoven to Rotterdam Airport and finally in 2010 to its current name Rotterdam The Hague Airport.

 Most flights today are operated by smaller mainline jets such as the Boeing 737 and Airbus A320 series or the Embraer 190.
 There is also a fair amount of business aviation.
 State and military aircraft also use the airport frequently, due to its proximity to The Hague, the seat of the Dutch government and various international institutions such as the International Criminal Court.
 With the closure of nearby Ypenburg Airport in 1992 and Valkenburg Naval Air Base in 2006, Rotterdam The Hague Airport is now the only remaining airport in the area.

-The airport experienced significant growth in the 2010s, doubling passenger numbers from 1,000,858 in 2010 to 2,133,976 in 2019.